jcavat/docker-lamp/README.md

 # docker-lamp

-Docker example with Apache, MySql 8.0, PhpMyAdmin and Php
+Docker example with Apache, MariaDB 10.1, PhpMyAdmin and Php 7

-You can use MySql 5.7 if you checkout to the tag `mysql5.7`
+Contribution to luca-vercelli for his contribution :heart:.

 I use docker-compose as an orchestrator.
 To run these containers: